toanvc/PhysicRuler/README.md

 PhysicsRuler
 ======================

-Small tool runs as a ruler, with 2 options unit by inch or cm You can download a demo from GooglePlay: [PhysicsRuler](https://goo.gl/dufHQ3)
+Small tool runs as a ruler, with 2 options unit by inch or cm.
+You can download a demo from GooglePlay: [PhysicsRuler](https://goo.gl/dufHQ3)

 # Demo